tommyxu/babel-plugin-set-react-class-displayname/README.md

 ## What it does

-1. Detect the class declaration or class expression which has render() method (considering it as React.Component)
+1. Detect the class declaration or class expression which has render() method (considering it as `React.Component`)
-2. Apply "displayName" class property on it
+2. Add `displayName` class property (static property) on it.

 ## Install: